codeface-io/SwiftNodes/README.md

 Many algorithms produce a variant of a given graph.
 Rather than modifying the original graph, SwiftNodes suggests to copy it.

 A `graph.copy()` is identical to the original `graph` in IDs, values and structure but contains its own new node- and edge objects.
-You may also copy just a subset of a graph and limit the included edges and/or nodes:
+You may also copy just a subset of a `graph` and limit the included edges and/or nodes:

 ```swift
 let subsetCopy = graph.copy(includedNodes: [node2, node3],
                             includedEdges: [edge23])
 ```

-## How to Write Graph Algorithms
+## How Algorithms Mark Nodes

+Many graph algorithms do associate little intermediate results with individual nodes.
+The literature often refers to this as "marking" a node.
+The most prominent example is marking a node as visited while traversing a potentially cyclic graph.
+Some algorithms write multiple different markings to nodes.

-To support algorithms, every `node` has an optional property `node.marking` which can store a `GraphNode.Marking` object.
-A marking can be used to generally mark a node, but it also has two integers and two boolean flags that algorithms can use in whatever way they need.
+To be able to achieve optimal performance (time- and space efficiency) in practice, algorithms must be able to mark nodes directly instead of implementing node markings via hash maps.
+So in SwiftNodes, every `node` has an optional property `node.marking` which can store a `GraphNode.Marking` object.
+The marking itself can be used to generally mark a node, but it also contains four general-purpose properties (two integer numbers and two boolean flags) that algorithms can use in whatever way they need.

 [Graph+Node.Marking.swift](https://github.com/codeface-io/SwiftNodes/blob/master/Code/Graph%2BAlgorithms/Graph%2BNode.Marking.swift) contains some conveniences for marking and unmarking nodes.
 Also have a look at how the [included algorithms](https://github.com/codeface-io/SwiftNodes/tree/master/Code/Graph%2BAlgorithms) make use of node markings.